ayoayco/mnswpr/README.md

 - Firebase for leader board store
 - Netlify for hosting

+*❗️ __Warning:__ This is a very messy code; a product of quick hacking and shipping while live users are giving feedback*

 ## Project motivation
 One day, while working in my home office, I heard loud and fast mouse clicks coming from our bedroom.
 It's my wife, playing her favorite game (Minesweeper) on a crappy website full of advertisements.